 THE GLYCEMIC INDEX

-The glycemic index (GI) measures how carbohydrates affect and raise blood sugar - on a scale of 0 to 100, pure sugar being 100.
-The lower the number, the better.
-FiberPasta has one of the lowest glycemic index (GI) for pasta currently available on the market.
+The glycemic index (GI) measures how carbohydrates affect and raise blood sugar on a scale of 0 to 100, pure sugar being 100.
+Designed by physicians Thomas Wolever and David Jenkins, the scale is divided into three categories - low, medium, and high.
+The lower the number, the better!
+With a GI value of 23, FiberPasta has one of the lowest GI pastas on the market.

-Preparing Food - the surface of food changes when it's chopped or pureed.
+- Preparing Food: The surface and texture of a food changes when it's chopped or pureed.

-Fat & Fiber- the more fat and fiber in a meal tends to slow digestion and absorptions of carbohydrates.
+- Fat and Fiber: More fat and fiber tend to slow digestion and the absorption of carbs.

 - Ripeness of Food: As fruits become riper, their carbs change to a simpler form, increasing their GI.